Brideshead Revisited (film): Critical reception

 David Wiegand of the San Francisco Chronicle called it "a very noble movie, which makes it interesting at times, but not often enough...
 What Jarrold has done right is to hire Andrew Davies to work with Jeremy Brock on the adaptation.
 There's no one better at dusting off English classics for the wide and small screens than Davies.
 He and Brock have done a competent job of culling just the right plot elements from Waugh's book and assembling them into a serviceable story.
 Whether you want to stick it out, however, is another matter entirely...
 Jarrold and his writers are more than respectful of the original source material, but compressing it all into two hours and change doesn't make for a terribly enjoyable film...
 Davies and Brock perform miracles in making this somewhat workable, but the ultimate impossibility of their task shows at the end."

 David Ansen of Newsweek suggested, "Think of Jarrold's briskly paced, stylish abridgment as a fine introduction to Waugh's marvelously melancholy elegy.
 It brings these unforgettable characters to life again, and if it sends people back to the novel, and back to the classic TV series... all the better.
 There's room for more than one Brideshead in this far less glamorous day and age."

 Owen Gleiberman of Entertainment Weekly graded the film B and commented, "Brideshead Revisited is opulent and watchable, yet except for Thompson's acting, it's missing something – a grander, more ambivalent vision of the England it depicts dying out.
 In the series, we looked at that palatial fortress of Brideshead manor and thought: Here, in one house, is a fading empire.
 In the movie, it's just sublime real estate."

 Dennis Harvey of Variety called the film "finely wrought" and added, "Purists may blanch at the screenplay's changes to the source material's narrative fine points, but its spirit survives intact...
 Goode provides a fine center of gravity as the middle-class tourist in heady but toxic upper-class realms.
 Thompson superbly etches a complex, eventually tragic portrait in her relatively few scenes."

 Geoffrey Macnab of The Independent rated the film three out of five stars and called it "flawed and uneven".
-He added, "In trying to shoehorn Waugh's novel into a two-hour movie, the film-makers have left characters underdeveloped while skipping over plot points and condensing material that surely requires greater exposition.
+He added, "In trying to shoehorn Waugh's novel into a two-hour movie, the filmmakers have left characters underdeveloped while skipping over plot points and condensing material that surely requires greater exposition.
 Boldly – and perhaps rashly – they have almost entirely dispensed with voiceover narration.
 Anyone expecting an equivalent to Jeremy Irons' evocative reading of Waugh's prose will be disappointed...
 On the credit side, this Brideshead boasts a handful of very strong performances...
 Emma Thompson makes a formidable Lady Marchmain and Michael Gambon is dependable as ever as Lord Marchmain but this Brideshead is slow to build momentum.
 At first, it is hard to engage emotionally in a story that leaps around in time and skirts over what should be key events, but the film grows progressively stronger and more moving."